rubrikinc/rubrik-extension-for-vcd/docs/user-guide/rubrik-permissions/rubrik-permissions.md

 Under the configuration of tenants, there is the capability to use both Global or a Rubrik Organisation; this allows the restriction under RBAC to restrict and permit actions in Rubrik using Rubrik Organisations.
 These steps are outlined entirely in the User Guide - `Chapter 4 - Multitenant Organizations`.

-For the vCloud Director Plugin, the recommendation would be to consider the following when setting up the Organisation.
+For the VMware Cloud Director Plugin, the recommendation would be to consider the following when setting up the Organisation.

-*Permit based on vCloud Director Organisation or VDC*
+*Permit based on VMware Cloud Director Organisation or VDC*

-When configuring the Organisation, we can permit access to any level in hierarchy within vCloud Director:
+When configuring the Organisation, we can permit access to any level in hierarchy within VMware Cloud Director:

-* vCloud Director Cell
+* VMware Cloud Director Cell
-* vCloud Director Organisation
+* VMware Cloud Director Organisation
-* vCloud Director Organisation VDC
+* VMware Cloud Director Organisation VDC

 This allows permitting to all objects at each of these hierarchal points